 import re

-from typing import List, Any, Optional
+from typing import Any, Iterable, List, Optional, Union

 import numpy as np